Hawkesbury and Nepean Wars: 1793–1802: Initial Hawkesbury settlement

 The first land grants were allocated in 1794 and can be seen in the Land Grant register 1, and also in John Hunter's "An Account of Lands Granted or Leased in His Majesty's Territory of New South Wales and Its Dependencies by His Excellency, Governor Hunter from the 1st August, 1796, to the 1st January 1800."

 During this time there were minor skirmishes between Indigenous clans, and settlers.
 The complexity of these interactions show the differences from a cultural perspective between Aboriginal tribal law and the European rule of law at the time.

 Below are listed the conflict deaths from Jan Barkely-Jack's "Hawkesbury Settlement Revealed".

-Total deaths over the first 9 years of the Hawkesbury settlement were 30–34 Aborigines and 18 Europeans.
+Total deaths over the first 9 years of the Hawkesbury settlement were 30–34 Aboriginal people and 18 Europeans.

 In 1799, several high-profile and responsible Hawkesbury settlers, under oath gave assessments that were similar to those above tallied from existing sources.

 Note: These figures do not include a soldier killed at Broken Bay, and two killings north of Toongabbie allegedly by Major White and his clan.